-In 1860 they lived in the 5th District, 7th Ward, of Manhattan.
+In 1860 the couple lived in the 5th District, 7th Ward, of Manhattan.
 John was a laborer.
-He and Hanora told the census taker they could both read and write.

 Parents of Mary Hewitt: Shad Thames and Life on the Docks in London

 Mary Hewitt was born in 1855 in New York City.
 She had three siblings plus a younger half brother.
 Her parents were Irish immigrants Michael Hewitt and Mary Crane.